mithi/deep-blueberry/src/ch2-deep-computer-vision.md

 - Learn the mathematics behind recognizing images
 - Learn what a convolutional neural networks is
-- Familiarize yourself with the concept of transfer learning feature preprocessing and data augmentation
+- Be familiarized with transfer learning, feature preprocessing, and data augmentation

 ## Videos